 When a Farmer looks at grass, they see nutrition.
 They know that to get the best meat, you have to have good grass.
 In fact, grass is so important that college classes are devoted to teaching farmers how to manage it and keep it as healthy as possible.

-Cows have a very different digestive system from humans, which lets them thrive on a diet predominantly made up of grass.
+However, cows have a very different digestive system, which lets them thrive on a diet predominantly made up of grass.

 In general, pasture grasses have two stages of growth—vegetative (spring growth) and mature (mid-to-late summer).
 Usually, the nutrient content is highest during the spring when there is new growth, good temperatures and rainfall.
 Mature or dormant grass in late fall and winter has much lower energy and protein content and overall digestibility when compared to a spring pasture.